-Email marketing technology is used by a large number of B2B and B2C companies.
+Email marketing technology is used by more than 80% of B2B and B2C companies.

-This isn’t something you should wait for.
+This isn’t something you should wait on.
 Instead, you should implement an email marketing strategy on day one.

 - With more than 12 million customers, MailChimp has claimed its spot as one of the top email marketing providers in the world.
 While there are alternatives, this tool remains one of the best, for many reasons: